sheikh-bari/realState/README.md

 If you add new file then use this command before commit command

-git add "name_of_files separate by a space"
+git add "name_of_files separate by a space.”